V.A. GENERAL INFORMATION

 V.A.3.
 PUBLICATIONS AND EDITORS

-MLA publishes the following titles as well as the MLA Web Site and the Copyright Web Site: NOTES, the MLA Newsletter, the Music Cataloging Bulletin, the MLA Index and Bibliography Series, the MLA Technical Reports, and the MLA Basic Manual Series.
+MLA publishes the following titles in addition to the MLA and Copyright for Music Librarians websites: NOTES, the MLA Newsletter, the Music Cataloging Bulletin, the MLA Index and Bibliography Series, the MLA Technical Reports, and the MLA Basic Manual Series.
 Each publication has an editor or editors—appointed by the President with approval of the Board and in consultation with other parties as appropriate—who, with the Publications Committee, oversee the Association’s publications.
-Editors must be personal members of MLA in good standing. (rev. 5/2014)
+Editors must be personal members of MLA in good standing. (rev. 5/2014) (rev. 2/2017)